-Create a SQL Server DatabaseB for the second tenant with the exact same schema (but different data) as above.
+Create a DatabaseB for the second tenant with the exact same schema (but different data) as above.

-Log on to Dundas BI as an administrator and create a new project (Project1) which will be accessible to all tenants.
-Make sure Project1 is the active project.
+Log on to Dundas BI as a System Administrator and create a new project, which will be accessible to all tenants.
+Make sure it is the active project.

-Then create a new dashboard (Dashboard1) by dragging the ListPrice and ProductName columns from DataConnector1 to the dashboard canvas.
+Then create a new dashboard by dragging the ListPrice and ProductName columns from your data connector to the dashboard canvas.

 A table visualization is displayed, showing values from DatabaseA.